 AMAROK is the ultimate perimeter security solution because it deters thieves, so there is no need to deal with the aftermath of a crime.
-AMAROK deters criminals in three ways; a shock deterrent, physical deterrent, and alarm deterrent.
+AMAROK deters criminals in three ways; a shock deterrent, a physical deterrent, and an alarm deterrent.
 Installing the Electric Guard Dog system is an effective way to prevent cargo theft at your business.

 AMAROK™ is a full-perimeter security company based in Columbia, South Carolina, that provides commercial security services throughout the United States and Canada.
 Specializing in electric fencing and perimeter security systems for commercial properties, AMAROK also provides supplemental surveillance solutions, including cameras, lights, and alarms.
 Together, these business security services form the ultimate crime prevention solution for any business.

-Even though professional monitoring speeds police response time, criminals may still be able to breach your perimeter and enter your property.
-That’s why AMAROK developed FORTIFEYE™ - the world‘s first integrated electric security fence, video surveillance, and video monitoring solution to create the ultimate crime prevention solution for your commercial business or industrial site.
+Even though professional monitoring speeds up police response time, criminals may still be able to breach your perimeter and enter your property.
+That’s why AMAROK developed FORTIFEYE™ – the world‘s first integrated electric security fence, video surveillance, and video monitoring solution to create the ultimate crime prevention solution for your commercial business or industrial site.

 For more information, or to get a quote contact us.